TheNinth7/openhab-garmin/docs/index.md

 1. The orange arrow to the right of the state indicates that selecting the item will trigger a command.
 2. The action menu shown in the lower-left screenshot is a **mockup**.
 The actual appearance may vary depending on the device, as it uses a native UI component.

 ---

-Here's a polished and clearer version of your `Slider` documentation section, with improved grammar, formatting consistency, and readability:

----